 What started as an innocent call out by our CEO, Mirriam Seddiq, with an Amazon wish list on Twitter, turned into a massive operation of collecting, organizing, storing and distributing donations from all over the country.
 But our story doesn’t start and end with giving out donated goods.

 We started the Komak Foundation to help Afghan refugees and that will continue to be central to our mission in any way possible.
-We are continuing to grow our programs and volunteer base.
+We are continuing to grow our programs and volunteer base and are now expanding programs to help Afghans everywhere.
 And as we continue to grow, we will always be there to expand our resources to anyone who needs them.

 Komak means help.
 And we’re here to help.